department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/how-to-apply.md

 If you’re a **surviving spouse** who qualifies for home loan benefits, you’ll need the Veteran’s discharge documents (DD214)—if available—and:

-**If you’re receiving Dependency &amp; Indemnity Compensation (DIC),** you’ll need to fill out and send a Request for Determination of Loan Guaranty Eligibility—Unmarried Surviving Spouses (VA Form 26-1817). <br>
+**If you’re receiving Dependency &amp; Indemnity Compensation (DIC),** you’ll need to fill out and send us a Request for Determination of Loan Guaranty Eligibility—Unmarried Surviving Spouses (VA Form 26-1817). <br>
 [Download VA Form 26-1817](https://www.vba.va.gov/pubs/forms/VBA-26-1817-ARE.pdf)

 **Or**

-**If you’re not receiving DIC benefits,** you’ll need to send all of these:
+**If you’re not receiving DIC benefits,** you’ll need to send us all of these:
 - A completed Application for DIC, Death Pension and/or Accrued Benefits (VA Form 21P-534EZ), **and**
 - A copy of your marriage license, **and**
 - The Veteran’s death certificate